SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

   + Do readers need to resubscribe to the package?
 Migrate to a new version?
 Back up data files?
   + If readers do not need to take any action to use the updated functionality, say so.
 * Encourages readers to dive deeper with links to:
-  + the service's API Documentation
+  + The service's API Documentation
-  + related information such as migration instructions
+  + Related information such as migration instructions

 ## Release note metadata
 Use the metadata at the beginning this file as a template.
 For each release note you publish, update the values of the metadata attributes as follows: